JorgeAGomez/FoodPin/README.md

 ### What is this repository for? ###

-This repository is for an iOS app in development.
-Featuring an app for restaurants in Calgary, Canada (only Calgary for the moment).
+Building an app for restaurants in Calgary, Canada.
+The app has a list of restaurants, if you click one of the restaurant you will see detailed information about the restaurant (Address, phone number, type, name, etc).
+You would be able to write reviews and share your favorite restaurants with your friends.

 ### Who do I talk to? ###